riverrun/cheesemaker/README.md

 The save function is very basic - the quality of the saved image is not as good as it should be.

-The preferences (automatic orientation, background color, and slideshow time delay) are saved in a configuration file.
+The preferences (automatic orientation, background color, and slideshow time delay) are saved for the next time you use Cheesemaker.

 ### TODO